russellewings/ExcitationsPowder/README.md

 Description of routines:

+Algorithms:

+powspec_ran - <IMPORTANT> this must be copied to your spinw directory .../swfiles/@spinw/.
+The routine ensures that powder spectra are calculated by SpinW using the same random number seed every time, which is crucial for fitting to work

+qres - a utility routine to calculate the transverse q resolution in the small angle approximation.
+It is written just for MERLIN right now, but changing the value x2 in the code (secondary flight path) will make results roughly OK for MAPS or MARI also.

+---
 Template scripts:

 mnf2_example_plotting - demonstrates use of Horace and associated tools for plotting powder data, and taking cuts